 Considerations prior to and at retirement

-- Impact of taxes on Social Security benefits; minimizing tax burden.
+- Impact of taxes on Social Security benefits; managing tax burden.

 - Are you leaving money on the table by not understanding Social Security Options.